svdbusse/SemiAnnualChat/_posts/2019/2019-06-03-OrgUnitPath-G.-Suite-Azure-AD-Provisioning.md

 All provisioning requests that are sent to G. Suite use a **POST** REST method.
 This is generally fine; and works perfectly for user creation.
 But as per the [G. Suite Admin Directory API documentation](https://developers.google.com/admin-sdk/directory/v1/guides/manage-users#update_user) updates to existing users need to use a **PUT** REST method.

 ### So what does that mean?
-Any subsequent changes such as a surname name change, or a user moving between departments or business units could result in a user moving between assigned groups, and therefore needing to be moved to a different OU in G. Suite.
+Any subsequent changes such as a user moving between departments or business units could result in a user moving between assigned groups, and therefore needing to be moved to a different OU in G. Suite.

 The change is **sent** to G. Suite by Azure AD but **simply and unfortunately** ignored.